techno1ology/trading-view-lists/README.md

 <img src="/images/howto2.png"/>

-3. __In Trading select to Import Watchlist__
+3. __In TradingView select Import Watchlist__

 <img src="/images/howto3.png"/>

 4. __Note: To delete a list it can't be the currently selected list.
 For example, binance-usdt is my current list here.
-The delete X icon shows up next to any list that isn't binance-usdt__
+On hover, the delete icon (X) shows up next to any list that isn't binance-usdt__

 <img src="/images/howto4.png"/>

-When I update my scripts and regenerate the lists, I just download all 3 three from here, delete all 3 in Trading View and Import the new ones.
+When I update my scripts and regenerate the lists, I just download all 3 three from here, delete all 3 in TradingView and import the new ones.
 Enjoy!